richjenks/wp-marketo-pro/readme.md

 1. In popup, look for `<form id="mktoForm_42"></form>`
 1. The number is the form's ID

+## Default Field Values

+Default values for fields can be provided via whitelisted query strings configured on the settings page in the format `query1:name1|query2:name2`.
+Be sure to avoid any of WordPress' [reserved words](https://codex.wordpress.org/Reserved_Terms)!

 ## Settings

 If you're deploying this plugin to a non-technical user, you can prefill the plugin's options by copying `config.php.sample` to `config.php` and entering values into it.
 Options are set on plugin activation so edit/remove the file and deactivate then reactivate the plugin to override them.